 Before determining a particular income guarantee’s specifics, it is critical to establish whether a community need for that specialty exists.
-A strong physician community needs assessment (CNA), typically completed every two to three years by an objective party, is central to any effort to comply with IRS, HHS, and Stark-related physician recruiting regulations.
+A strong physician needs assessment (PNA), typically completed every two to three years by an objective party, is central to any effort to comply with IRS, HHS, and Stark-related physician recruiting regulations.

 Provide Fair Market Value (FMV)/Commercial Reasonableness (CR) Guidance

 Once the community need is established, we recommend obtaining an independent FMV analysis to verify the support payments’ FMV range.
 A hospital or health system that enters into an income guarantee arrangement without an FMV opinion may unknowingly overpay the physician practice and facilitate above-market physician compensation.
 Such payments could increase the risk of regulatory concerns, including violations of the Stark Law, Anti-Kickback Statute, and IRS private benefit guidance (applicable to non-profit, tax-exempt entities).

 Additionally, an FMV/CR analysis further documents the market need and physician retention strategies to help health systems and hospitals keep qualified physicians in the market.

 Coker Group has a wealth of experience in assisting hospitals and health systems with complex physician matters.
 If you need help structuring a physician income guarantee or developing the supporting documentation, contact us today to learn more about how Coker Group can help.